Adibahe/mutter/synopsis/synopsis.typ

 === Project Objective

 + To develop a Peer-to-Peer (P2P) messaging application that provides ephemeral and pseudo-anonymous identities to it users and aims to erase all the records of messages and identities after every session under every circumstances.
-+ To demonstrate that P2P application can be replace the current messaging platform for atleast some use cases (if not for all) as we have very powerful computers with reasonable network access.
++ To demonstrate that P2P application can replace the current messaging platform for atleast some use cases (if not for all) as we have very powerful computers with reasonable network access.

 === Proposed Plan of Work
-*_WIP_*
++ Achieve connection between peers using _mDNS_ or _KademliaDHT_ and join/create a _Room_ over a secure channel _WebTranport_ or _Secure WebSockets_ as fallback in case _UDP_ is blocked.
++ Create a protocol for _communication_ and _moderation_ among peers, setup _Gossipsub_ and prepare API for frontends.
++ Make Terminal UI for testing and Web UI for final user.

 === Methodology

 + The connection will be bootstrapped with help of _libp2p_ which will use _mDNS_ or _kDHT_ depending on the conditions and will establish direct or relayed connection between peers.
 + Each peer will be authenticated by _Topic Name_.
 Once the _Room_ is created that is each peers IP address is known, no new peer can be added.
 + _PubSub_ channel is created over _WebTransport_ or as fallback _Secure Websockets_.
-// #link("https://en.wikipedia.org/wiki/Messaging_Layer_Security")[Messaging Layer Security] or
 + And each participant will make sure that each of other peer is reachable by regularly pinging:
   - If peers is not able to connect to not even a single other peer its session is terminated gracefully and all the records deleted for that peer.
   - The room will only be destroyed after the last peer disconnects